Mikayla Nogueira: TikTok

-Since the success of her videos, Nogueira has been the subject of articles in major publications, including Allure and The Boston Globe.

 In December 2020, Nogueira won the American Influencer Award for Emerging Makeup Artist of the Year.

 Nogueira was employed by Ulta Beauty as a beauty advisor until she started working full time for her own brand, Mikayla J Makeup, in late 2020.

-As of October 2022, Nogueira has over 13.6 million followers on TikTok and 2.4 million on Instagram.

-Nogueira has received criticism about her "Boston accent".
-Critics have posted interviews and videos of her before her popularity on the internet, claiming she "talks different."
-In response to this, Nogueira states: "I went to school for Communications with a primary focus on radio […] So over the years, I created this voice that I would use when I was on the radio or at my internship.
+Nogueira was accused of faking her rural Massachusetts accent, based on interviews and videos of her before her popularity on the internet.
+Nogueira responded, "I went to school for Communications with a primary focus on radio […] So over the years, I created this voice that I would use when I was on the radio or at my internship.
 Everyone has a customer service voice, right?
 So, when I first started making my TikToks, I would use my radio voice because it was professional.
-It was my first time putting myself on a camera to tons of people so I was wicked nervous because my voice has been this topic of discussion my entire life and I didn’t know how people would react."
+It was my first time putting myself on a camera to tons of people so I was wicked nervous because my voice has been this topic of discussion my entire life and I didn't know how people would react."
 Viewers have also criticized some of her cosmetic reviews as being misleading.

-Personal life

-Nogueira has been open about her struggle with acne in her adulthood.
-Nogueira has also admitted via an Instagram post that she has struggled with an eating disorder and struggles with body image issues.
-In the same post, she claimed she was bullied throughout grade school and received slurs like "tranny".
+Point of View (POV) Beauty

+In March 2025, Nogueira launched Point of View Beauty (stylised as “POV Beauty”), a skincare-focused beauty brand designed to simplify makeup preparation.
+The debut collection features five vegan, cruelty‑free, dermatologist‑tested products – Drench It, Drip It, Whip It, Glaze It, and Amp It.
+The line aims to bridge the gap between clinical‑grade skincare and makeup priming, using patented technologies (such as FermentVitalComplex and Gripping Glaze Technology) to hydrate, firm, and enhance makeup longevity.

+Nogueira co-founded the brand with Ani Hadjinian, a veteran beauty industry executive, and launched it with backing from Imaginary Ventures – the VC firm founded by Natalie Massenet and Nick Brown.

+The brand debuted March 26, 2025, with strong demand and rapidly sold out.